Business continuity plan : definition

 ISO 22301 certification was specifically developed to enable organisations to benefit from continuous improvement: it is the perfect framework to start implementing business continuity activities.
 “The challenge is to improve the global business protection by a higher understanding of the processes and risks, and to ensure the business is solid with all stakeholders such as the customers, the partners, and the business regulator, said Christophe Ruppert.
 Such a certification is reassuring and helps reinforcing trust in business continuity” EBRC provides support to institutions in the finance, banking, industrial and insurance sectors to help them get ISO 22301 certified.

-Make the difference between risk and threat
+Make the difference between risk and threat for a successful business continuity plan

 Many stakeholders mix up risk and threat, yet it is crucial to make the difference between both concepts.
 A threat is a perfectly identifiable occurrence.
 It can be disclosure of information, a corruption attempt, intrusion in IT systems or a terrorist act.
 The threat can easily affect one or more processes, depending on their vulnerability.

 Assessing a risk requires the threat to be identified and its probability defined.
 It is also necessary to assess the impact of its likely occurrence on the business, financial resources, reputation, or with respect to regulatory requirements.
 The assessment helps identifying whether the risk is low, medium, or high.
-Using this information and these indicators, the management will be able to make a decision: eliminating, mitigating or accepting the risk.
+Using this information and these indicators, the management will be able to plan: eliminating, mitigating or accepting the risk.